BattlePlugins/BattleSite/docs/index.md

 ---
-id: docs
+id: index
-title: Latin-ish
+title: Wiki Root Page
-sidebar_label: Example Page
+sidebar_label: BattleDocs
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.